Manually compiles a page fragment that has been inserted into the DOM by external code.

 An object containing information about this compiler pass.

-This typically contains { request, response, revalidating }
+This typically contains { layer, revalidating }

 properties.